lleonardogr/tutoriais_aulas_s/Writerside/topics/database/Aula-DB-7-WHERE-e-Operadores.md

 WHERE DataCadastro >= '2023-01-01' AND DataCadastro < '2024-01-01';

 -- ❌ Evite: LIKE começando com %
-SELECT * FROM Clientes WHERE Nome LIKE '%Silva%';  -- Scan completo
+SELECT * FROM Clientes WHERE Nome LIKE 'Silva%';  -- Scan completo

 -- ✅ Melhor: LIKE começando com literal
 SELECT * FROM Clientes WHERE Nome LIKE 'Silva%';  -- Pode usar índice

--- ❌ Evite: OR entre colunas diferentes (dificulta índices) SELECT * FROM Produtos WHERE Nome LIKE '%Mouse%' OR Categoria = 'Acessórios';
+-- ❌ Evite: OR entre colunas diferentes (dificulta índices) SELECT * FROM Produtos WHERE Nome LIKE 'Mouse%' OR Categoria = 'Acessórios';

 -- ✅ Considere: UNION ALL se apropriado
-SELECT * FROM Produtos WHERE Nome LIKE '%Mouse%'
+SELECT * FROM Produtos WHERE Nome LIKE 'Mouse%'
 UNION ALL
-SELECT * FROM Produtos WHERE Categoria = 'Acessórios' AND Nome NOT LIKE '%Mouse%';
+SELECT * FROM Produtos WHERE Categoria = 'Acessórios' AND Nome NOT LIKE 'Mouse%';
 ```

 ### Uso de Índices